Collaboration With Rockefeller Foundation 2015-16

 After a pandemic-induced hiatus, Peers 2021 marks the 17th edition of Peers, the first-ever Hybrid Peers Residency, unfolding online, followed by a physical immersion by the residents at Khoj Studios, and a Peers 2021 open day at Khoj shortly after.
 At its core, the Peers program acts as a stepping-stone for young artists, aiding them through a transitional moment in…

-Peers is a four week residency programme at KHOJ International Artists’ Association that provides recent graduates and masters students from various art and design institutes across the country an opportunity for exchange and dialogue.
-It aims to provide young artists a forum for experimentation and interaction with the larger creative community.
-It also hopes to create a network of students…
+Open Day: Thursday, 22nd June 2017 Peers is a four week residency programme at KHOJ International Artists’ Association that provides emerging artists from across the subcontinent with an opportunity for exchange and dialogue.
+It aims to provide young artists a forum for experimentation and interaction with the larger creative community as well as attempts to create a network of diverse…